 Cheryl is the practice administrator and has worked at Mildmay since 2000.
 She has seen the practice grow and evolve over the years and is still enjoying her time working with the team.
-She has two cats, Eric, a large tabby with huge personality and Jessica, a black and white shy cat who came into Mildmay as a stray 10 years ago.
-In her spare time Cheryl enjoys cooking, decorating, gardening, the arts, eating out and Pilates.
+Cheryl has two cats, Eric, a large tabby with huge personality and Jessica, a black and white shy cat who came into Mildmay as a stray.
+In her spare time she enjoys cooking, decorating, gardening, the arts, eating out and pilates.

 Hayley joined us in August 2013 and is one of our part-time receptionists.
-Hayley enjoys riding and caring for her horse.
+Outside of work she enjoys riding and caring for her horse.

-Tracey works on our busy reception, before working with animals she worked as a cook at Bispham drive juniors school.
-She decided to have a career change and started working at Ark Vets in Long Eaton in March 2017 but shortly had to relocate down to Winchester where she started working at Mildmay at the end of July.
+Tracey works on our busy reception.
+Before working with animals she worked as a cook at Bispham Drive Junior School.
+She decided to have a career change and started working at Ark Vets in Long Eaton in March 2017 but relocated to Winchester where she started working at Mildmay at the end of July that same year.

 Diane started working at Mildmay Veterinary Hospital in 2000, so she has seen the practice develop and grow.
 She has experienced Mildmay move premises and most recently gain hospital status.
 Over the years, Diane has established good relations with clients and their animals.
 She will often be found on the other side of the desk talking to clients and making a fuss over their pets.
 Working at Mildmay means that every day is different as you never know what animal is going to come through the door next.
 In her spare time, Diane enjoys seeing her family and there is nothing that makes her happier than being out in the countryside walking with her four legged friend Inca, who is a black Labrador.